IsantePlus/etlscript/README.md

         ./load.sh root Admin123 localhost 3306

- Note: Ensure you have mysql client installed locally
+ Note: Ensure you have mysql client installed locally  .

+ There are cases where running the report would give error like `user denied acces to table ...` run the command below as root user

+        GRANT ALL PRIVILEGES ON *.* TO 'mysqluser'@'%' IDENTIFIED BY 'mysqlpw';